mesibo/onpremise-loadable-modules/skeleton/README.md

 ### 4. skeleton_on_message
 `on_message` will notify you for any message exchanged between users.
 You can intercept each message, decide what to do with it ie; process the message and then send a response.

-For example, here we simple send a message `"Hello from Skeleton Module"` to the user who sent the message.
+For example, here we simply send a message `"Hello from Skeleton Module"` to the user who sent the message.
 Observer that, this message will be sent from the module to any user who sends a message to any other user.

 Returns:
 `MESIBO_RESULT_PASS` to pass the message data and parameters as it is OR
-`MESIBO_RESULT_CONSUMED` if message is to be consumed .
+`MESIBO_RESULT_CONSUMED` if the message is to be consumed.
 If consumed, the recipient will not receive THIS message.

 ```cpp